Charting Your Course versus Any Wind Will Do | Compass Point Skip to main content

 A SWOT analysis provides further insight and alignment – creating new ways to see old problems, surfacing new ideas, and aligning the team.
 It also forces the team to communicate about choices regarding the direction of the company.

 Next, identify your BHAG (Big Hairy Audacious Goal).
-This informs the top five key thrusts (or capabilities) the organization must focus on over the next three years in order to move toward the BHAG.
+This informs the top five key thrusts (or capabilities) the organization must focus on over the next three years to move toward the BHAG.

 This is how things get done – moving from planning to execution.
 Without action, you are aimlessly adrift.